How do I start?

 What happens if I need to cancel, reschedule/postpone an appointment?

 If you need to cancel, reschedule or postpone a session I need 72hrs notice.
-If I receive less notice then this, I charge the full fee.
+If I receive less notice than this, I charge the full fee.
 This cancellation policy is not in place for financial gain.
 Instead it allows me to plan ahead and maintain a stable practice for all my clients.

 What does Hylem mean?